ocaml/dune/doc/dune-files.rst

 .. _subst:

-subst
+Subst
 ----------

-Starting in dune 3.0, :ref:`dune-subst` can be explicitly disabled or enabled.
+Starting in Dune 3.0, :ref:`dune-subst` can be explicitly disabled or enabled.
 By default it is enabled.
 controlled by using